kubernetes/enhancements/keps/sig-api-machinery/5080-ordered-namespace-deletion/README.md

 where any sort of safety guard resources (not just NetworkPolicy) are deleted before their guarded resources (e.g., Pods), resulting in unnecessary disruptions or errors.

-By introducing a prioritized deletion process, this proposal aims to:
+By introducing an opinionated deletion process, this proposal aims to:

 - Enhance Security: Ensure resources like NetworkPolicies remain in effect until all dependent resources have been safely terminated.
 - Increase Predictability: Provide a consistent and logical cleanup process for namespace deletion, reducing unintended side effects.
-- Improve User Experience: Allow cluster administrators and developers to rely on a robust deletion mechanism without requiring manual intervention or custom scripts.

 This opinionated deletion approach aligns with Kubernetes' principles of reliability, security, and extensibility, providing a solid foundation for managing resource cleanup in complex environments.